matheus23/irreactive.com/content/declarative-apis.md

 Types can allow you to be explicit about these kinds of wrapper- to wrapped element relationships.
 By having these types you document and enforce the relationships and reduce the amount of head-scrating-inducing code that is deemed valid by a linter (i.e. a compiler/interpreter).

-**Declarative APIs are only half as effective, if you're not using types.**
+**Declarative APIs are only half as effective if you're not using types.**

 # One more thing